agirlnamedsophia/bedframe/README.md

-== README

-## Bedframe is simple a Warehouse Management System that routes shipments to the warehouse that can best fulfill it
+## Bedframe™ is a simple Warehouse Management System that routes shipments to the warehouse that can best fulfill it

 The apps handles warehouses, shipments, and products.